frovedis/frovedis/README.md

 `${INSTALLPATH}`/man; you can do like `man dvector` after setting the directory into your MANPATH.

-# 4. Spark/Python interface
+## 3.2.
+Spark/Python interface

-You can utilize the predefined functionalities from Spark/Python, which includes machine learning algorithms and matrix operations.
+You can utilize the predefined functionalities from Spark/Python, which includes machine learning algorithms, matrix operations, and dataframe operations.

 This is implemented as a server; the server accepts RPC (remote procedure call) to provide the above functionalities from Spark or Python.
 The server can run on both x86 and VE.